romaldowoho/csgo_accepter/README.md

 # csgo_accepter
-Now you can accept a game remotely
+Allows you to accept a CSGO game remotely.